Email: bobby dot smith at warwick dot ac dot uk

-My research engages with practice, and practitioners, in order to explore the possibilities of applied and socially engaged performance.
+My research engages with practice, other practitioners and participants in order to explore the possibilities of applied and socially engaged performance.
 My previous research has investigated global partnerships in theatre and development projects and the challenges and limitations of theatre and peacebuilding projects in Kenya, Rwanda and Uganda.
-Current research projects include:
+Research projects include:

 I am the Principle Investigator for this two year AHRC-funded network, working alongside Dr Maëline Le Lay (Co Investigator) and collaborators in Northern Ireland (Elaine Forde at the MAC), Rwanda (Hope Azeda, Mashirika Arts and Dr Assumpta Mugiraneza) and Kenya (Maxwel Okuto, Amani People's Theatre and Dr Michael Owiso, Maseno Univerity).
 This project invites practitioners and scholars in each of the locations to share skills and reflect on the relationships between theatre, performance, conflict and peace.

 Working with visual artist Becky Warnock, Highly Sprung Theatre Company and Rafiki Theatre, this AHRC-funded project engages young people in Coventry (UK) and Kampala (Uganda) in the creation of digital 'call to action' regarding the climate crisis.
 I am the Principle Investigator for this project, alongside Dr Rachel Turner-King (Co Investigator).

 Acting on Climate: Co-creating Performance and Digital Ethnographies for Youth Eco-Citizenship (2021-2022)